donders-research-data-management/rdm-ontology-di/doc/help/faq/organise-data-collections.rst

 2.  **How should I organize the data in a Data Acquisition Collection (DAC)?**

     Organize your DAC in a standard way (such as BIDS), because will make it much easier to share the data at a later point in time.
 Below is one example from the BIDS website.
-See for more examples here.
+See for more examples `here<http://bids.neuroimaging.io>`_.

     .. figure:: images/BIDS.PNG
         :scale: 50%

     For all types of data we recommend that you add a 'readme' document that describes the organization of the data over the files and directories.

     For an example of a well-organized DAC from a DCCN project see this :download:`example <documents/DAC_example.pdf>`.
 The first page of this document contains the content of the 'readme general' file, including the DAC abstract.

 .. _faq-rdc-files: